 During my screenplay career from 1980 to a little after 2000, I did three political scripts (only Missing got made) for the Greek director, Costa-Gavras; The Milagro Beanfield War for Robert Redford; I worked on two films (one about Kayapo Indian struggles in the Amazon) for Ridley Scott that were never produced; a Warner Brothers movie for Karel Reisz (dealing with Haitian refugees) that went into turn-around; a mini-series for CBS about the life of Pancho Villa (that couldn't get off the drawing board); several (unsuccessful) drafts of my novel American Blood for Laray Mayfield; a sequal to Midnight Express (never produced) that occupied me for six years; plus a screenplay about Che Guevara that I did for Peter Davis and Bill Panzer (of Highlander movie and TV series fame) that died aborning because nobody except me could deal with the Marxist-Leninist politics.

 Recently, I finished a book about the five years my mom and dad shared between 1938 and 1942, when Monique died.
-The book has taken 15 years to write, with over 90 drafts.
+The book has taken 18 years to write, with over 100 drafts.
 Nobody has ever accused me of writing "too swiftly."
-And none of books have ever been "a finalist for the Pulitzer Prize."
-I can't believe I'm going to die while Donald Trump is President.
-Somebody please tell me I'm hallucinating!
+I self-published Goodbye, Monique in 2019.

 Biography - John Nichols